Preparation for First Communion

 CD.
 This may be paid shortly before the First Communion.

 Fr.
 Urs places great importance on his family ministry.
 In the weekly Catechism classes, Karen and Shannon get to know the children and parents; however Father only sees the families shortly after Mass or at Fellowship Sunday.
 For this reason, he likes to visit the families in their home for dinner.
-Please find a date (Tuesday, Wednesday or Thursday evenings) when you can invite him.
+If you would like to invite him, he is available on Tuesday, Wednesday or Thursday evenings.
 He is very uncomplicated, a fun guest and he brings a nice gift for the children.
 Fr.
 Urs’ evenings are quickly booked, so the earlier you find a date the better.